-The Increased Payroll Tax scenario raises payroll-tax rates, beginning with the year of Trust Fund reserve depletion, to finance scheduled benefits fully in every year.
-The payroll-tax rate increases from the current law amount of 12.4 percent beginning in 2035.
-The payroll-tax rate increases to 15.66 percent for 2036 and continues to increase year-by-year, reaching 16.50 percent for 2093.
-Under this scenario, the payroll-tax rate increases further after 2093 due to continuing increases in life expectancy.
+This note presents theoretical money's worth ratios for three hypothetical scenarios for the future of the OASDI program: Current Law Scheduled, Increased Payroll Tax, and Payable Benefits.
+The Current Law Scheduled scenario utilizes the taxes and benefits specified in current law, even though projected program income and assets under current law are inadequate to pay all benefits through the 75-year projection period.
+The Increased Payroll Tax scenario raises payroll tax rates, beginning with the year of Trust Fund reserve depletion, to fully finance scheduled benefits in every year.
+The payroll tax rate increases from the current law amount of 12.4 percent beginning in 2035.
+The payroll tax rate increases to 15.78 percent for 2036 and continues to increase year-by-year, reaching 16.90 percent for 2094.
+Under this scenario, the payroll tax rate increases further after 2094 due to continuing increases in life expectancy.

-Under the third scenario, Payable Benefits, payroll-tax rates hold constant as specified in current law while benefits decrease for each year after Trust Fund reserve depletion so that, for the Trust Funds as a whole, benefits paid equal taxes received.
+Under the third scenario, Payable Benefits, payroll tax rates hold constant as specified in current law, while benefits decrease for each year after Trust Fund reserve depletion, so that benefits paid equal taxes received for the Trust Funds as a whole.
 The reductions from scheduled benefit levels are assumed to apply proportionally to all types of benefits paid during the year.
-The intermediate projections of the 2019 Trustees Report show that program income does not fully finance scheduled benefits in 2035 and later.
+The intermediate projections of the 2020 Trustees Report show that program income does not fully finance scheduled benefits in 2035 and later.
 Thus, for the Payable Benefits scenario, annual benefit reductions begin in 2035 and generally increase each year thereafter.
-Projected program income, using current-law tax rates, pays 79.4 percent of scheduled benefits in 2036 and 75.1 percent of scheduled benefits in 2093.
-Under this scenario, annual reductions in benefits continue to grow after 2093 due to continuing increases in life expectancy.
+Projected program income, using current-law tax rates, pays 78.5 percent of scheduled benefits in 2036 and 73.3 percent of scheduled benefits in 2094.
+Under this scenario, annual reductions in benefits continue to grow after 2094 due to continuing increases in life expectancy.

-The four earnings patterns for the hypothetical scaled workers reflect very low, low, medium, and high career-average levels of pre-retirement earnings patterns starting at age 21.
+The four earnings patterns for the hypothetical scaled workers reflect very low, low, medium, and high careeraverage levels of pre-retirement earnings patterns starting at age 21.
 OCACT sets the career-average level of earnings for these workers at a specified percent of the AWI.
-For the scaled medium earner, the career-average level of earnings is approximately equal to the AWI.
+For the scaled medium earner, the careeraverage level of earnings is approximately equal to the AWI.
 For the scaled very low, low, and high earners, the career-average level of earnings is approximately equal to 25, 45, and 160 percent of the AWI, respectively.

 Table A compares overall earnings for these hypothetical workers to those of actual retiring workers.
 We use the Average Indexed Monthly Earnings8 (AIME), which is based on a worker's earnings, as a measure of overall earnings.
-We develop the distribution of actual workers retiring from 2013 to 2018 from a one-percent sample of Social Security administrative records.
+We develop the distribution of actual workers retiring from 2014 to 2019 from a one-percent sample of Social Security administrative records.